1974 Major League Baseball postseason: Baltimore Orioles vs. Oakland Athletics

 In the third postseason meeting between these two teams, the Athletics once again defeated the Orioles, this time in four games, to advance to the World Series for the third year in a row (in the process denying a rematch of the 1966 World Series between the Orioles and Dodgers).

-The Orioles got the best of Oakland ace Catfish Hunter in Game 1, while the Athletics struck back in Game 2 off a complete-game shutout performance from Ken Holtzman.
-Game 3 was a complete game pitcher's duel between Oakland's Vida Blue and Baltimore's Jim Palmer, which the Athletics won 1–0 to go up 2–1 in the series as Blue pitched yet another complete game shutout for the Athletics.
-Hunter rebounded for the Athletics in Game 4, as he and Rollie Fingers helped shut down the Orioles' offense to secure the pennant.
+Home runs from Brooks Robinson, Paul Blair, and Bobby Grich chased Catfish Hunter from the mound as the Orioles stole Game 1 on the road.
+Ken Holtzman pitched a five-hit complete game shutout as the Athletics won 5–0 to even the series headed to Baltimore.
+Game 3 was a complete game pitcher’s duel between Vida Blue and Jim Palmer, which was won by the former as Sal Bando’s solo homer in the top of the fourth proved to be all Blue needed, as he pitched a two-hit complete game shutout to give the Athletics the edge in the series.
+Hunter pitched seven solid innings and Rollie Fingers shut the door on the Orioles in the bottom of the ninth to clinch the Athletics’ third straight pennant.

 With the win, the Athletics moved up to 2–1 against the Orioles all-time in the postseason.
 The Athletics attempted to win a fourth straight pennant the next year, but were swept by the Boston Red Sox.
 They would win their next pennant in 1988 in a sweep over the Red Sox before coming up short in the World Series.

 The Orioles would return to the ALCS in 1979, and won the pennant over the California Angels in four games before falling in the World Series.